kannibalox/pyrosimple/docs/pyrotorque-jobs.md

   custom command that will be run when the torrent is loaded.
 As seen in the example, this can be a fully-templated string, with some fields being auto-created by the job itself.
+* `preload_fields`: After loading the torrent, this setting can be used to potentially preload other fields, so that expensive calculations (e.g. for `kind`) can happen early

 ### Explanation